PikkDH13/DH-hub/README.md

 ## 🧠 What is Gnomon?

 Gnomon is a drive state model composed of 16 archetypes, each categorized by psychological orientation and existential behavior.
-Every archetype reflects a specific internal logic — a structure that determines how an individual operates, adapts, and responds to disruption.
+Every archetype reflects a specific internal logic, a structure that determines how an individual operates, adapts, and responds to disruption.

 The 16 archetypes are grouped as follows: